-The author explains Jesus gave Himself in the Eucharist to strengthen us in our weakness and to accompany us in our loneliness.
-And that’s the example we take with us to pay forward.
+The author explains Jesus gave Himself in the Eucharist to strengthen us in our weakness and to accompany us in our loneliness; that’s the example we take with us to pay forward.

-The world is full, filled to its ever loving brim with lonely people.
+The world is full, filled to its ever-loving brim with lonely people.; maybe now more than ever before!
 The world is also filled with people who could use a little boost in strength.
 They need someone to just smile and say, “I’m beside you.”
 More often than not they don’t need advice or solutions.
 They need a presence, but not just any presence.